The information in this article is up to date for tax year 2024 (returns filed in 2025).

-If you’re a college student, you may not have filed taxes before.
+If you’re still a student, you may not have filed taxes before.
 If this is you, don’t panic.
 Tax season can be intimidating, but we’re here to walk you through it.

 Below we break down what you need to know to file taxes as a student and give you pro tax tips for students that you can use to get the biggest refund you qualify for.